reheated/ph/README.md

 });
 fm.start();
 ```
-Now your frame function will be called every "frame".
+Now your `frame` function will be called once every "frame".
 The value of deltat passed to your function will be the time since the last frame.
 The definition of a frame is up to the browser, but in my experience it is often every 1/60 seconds, as long as your computer can handle it.
 You can call `fm.stop()` to stop it.
 You can check `fm.frameRate` if you want an estimate of the frame rate.
 </p></details>

 <details>